marijnh/Eloquent-JavaScript/10_modules.md

 current module's file name.
 So `"./format-date"` would be the file named `format-date.js` in the same directory.

-When it isn't a relative name, we'll be interpreting the string as the name of an NPM module in this book.
+When the name isn't relative, Node.js will look for an installed package by that name.
+In the example code in this chapter, we'll interpret such names as refering to NPM packages.
 We'll go into more detail on how to install and use NPM modules in [Chapter ?](node).

 {{id modules_ini}}